-Airport owners that desire to sell a portion of their airport property should contact the FAA compliance specialist to determine the extent of Federal obligations associated with the tract of land in question.
-Any release, modification, reformation or amendment of an airport agreement between the owner and the United States must be based on a request made in writing and signed by a duly authorized official of the public agency that owns the airport.
+Airport owners that desire to sell a portion of their airport property must contact the FAA compliance specialist to determine the extent of Federal obligations associated with the tract of land in question.
+Any release, modification, reformation or amendment of an airport agreement between the owner and the United States must make a written request that is signed by a duly authorized official of the public agency that owns the airport.

-Although no special form is required, an owner's request should be specific, as applicable and known.
-Please address the following in your request:
+Although no special form is required, an owner's request should be specific, as applicable for the request they are making.
+To facilitate FAA review, please address the following items in your request:

 - What agreement(s) with the United States are involved?

-- Why the release, modification, reformation or amendment is requested?
+- Why the release, modification, reformation or amendment is being requested?